top of page

 Sibyl Hanedzo Alatraca

-Research Assistant
+Research Associate

 Sibyl is broadly interested in the effects of various environmental stressors on cnidarians and the mechanisms underlying the response of coral larvae to settlement cues, such as acoustic cues.